 In order to receive a degree, a student must apply for graduation when he/she completes degree requirements.
-BPC confers degrees, grants diplomas, and annotates transcripts to reflect degrees earned at the end of each semester.
+Brewton-Parker College confers degrees, grants diplomas, and annotates transcripts to reflect degrees earned at the end of each semester.

 One annual graduation ceremony is held at the end of spring semester on the main campus.
 Participants are those who have or will have completed their degrees during that academic year [fall, spring, winter, and summer].
-In order to be eligible to participate, the student must be pre-registered for all remaining classes in the summer semester.
+In order to be eligible to participate, the student must be pre-registered for all remaining classes in the summer semester and have satisfied all financial obligations to the college.

 The graduation fee is applied per term.
 The student who does not complete all graduation requirements in the term indicated on the graduation application must re-apply.
 Students will incur a graduation fee each time they reapply.
 Students applying for more than one degree must pay the fee for each application.
 There will be an additional \$50 charge added to the original graduation fee.
 Students who will earn more than one degree in the same term or academic year will pay an additional \$30 fee for the second diploma and tassel.
 Students who get one degree in an academic year and another degree in another academic year will pay the graduation fee for each year.
-BPC schedules commencement exercises only once per academic year at the end of the spring semester.
-Students completing all requirements for graduation in August or December may participate in the next following commencement, but also may request prior to the ceremony a transcript that reflects their degree completion.
-Students who expect to graduate must do the following:
+Brewton-Parker College schedules commencement exercises only once per academic year at the end of the spring semester.
+Students completing all requirements for graduation in August or December may participate in the next following commencement but also may request prior to the ceremony a transcript that reflects their degree completion.